Logistics

 SAP Business Warehouse for SAP HANA (SAP BW/4HANA) is the successor of SAP BW on SAP HANA.
 In comparison to SAP BW on SAP HANA, developments have started from a completely different codebase.

 The general architecture of a data model is based on the Layered and Scalable Architecture ++ (LSA++) from SAP.
 This architecture prescribes a general way of working that consists of mandatory and optional layers.
-The goal is to have a flexible architecture that is scalable but also reusable to keep the total cost of ownership (TCO) to a minimum.
+The goal is to have a flexible architecture that is both scalable and reusable to minimize the total cost of ownership (TCO).
+The figure below depicts this approach.

 Data Models